 Students are allowed to bring cell phones and other electronics and hand-held devices to school but they are not allowed to be on or used without express teacher permission.
-(High Schoolers may also use their devices during lunch hour, see below).
+Any student seen using an electronic device or having one go off in class will result in having the device confiscated for the rest of the day.